vimalphilip/MokeyTesting_MovieGuide/README.md

 This app showcases the MVP pattern, RxJava, Dagger 2 and Uncle Bob Martin's Clean Architecture approach.
 Optimized for tablets.

-Add your themoviedb.org API key in the `local.properties` file:
+Add your themoviedb.org API key in the `gradle.properties` file:
 ```
 tmdb_api_key=YOUR_API_KEY
 ```